jsprada/ipdetect/README.md

 # ipdetect
 Detect a new IP address used on a subnet.

 Specifically, I created this script to easily find the IP address of a new headless computer, like a Raspberry Pi on the network.
-This is a tool I developed for my own necesseity, feel free to use it as you wish.
+This is a tool I developed for my own necessity, feel free to use it as you wish.

 ## Requirements